nikitagusarov/dcesimulatr/README.md

 * implement a new design
 * reference the new design into the function *call_design*, give it a relevant name for calling

+-->

-For more information, do not hesitate to contact me at <antoine.dubois.fr@gmail.com> or <nikita.gusarov@univ-grenoble-alpes.fr> (the new maintainer after the 01/10/2021)
+For more information, do not hesitate to contact me at <nikita.gusarov@univ-grenoble-alpes.fr> or <antoine.dubois.fr@gmail.com> (the previous maintainer and main developper before the 01/10/2021).